mrship/middleman-jasmine/README.md

 This gem adds the Jasmine runner into a middleman app under the `/jasmine` path.
 It has (optional) support for Sprockets.

+It uses Jasmine 2.0.
+For Jasmine 1.3 support use the [jasmine_1_3](https://github.com/mrship/middleman-jasmine/tree/jasmine_1_3) branch.

 ## Installation

 Add this line to your application's Gemfile: